4WD MODIFICATIONS - COMMUNICATIONS & NAVIGATION

 So, instead of complicated addresses or longitude and latitude ‘fixes’, each destination is identified by its three-word code.
 The driver inputs that code into the search bar of the what3words app and the navigation system shows and tells where to go.

-Alternatively, the address can be input, if the code
+Alternatively, a street address can be input, if the code

 Either search results in a map display that can be inspected for best access and the red cursor moved over that particular grid square.
 The relevant three-word code is highlighted and when the go-to arrow is pressed the route instructions are displayed.